Jasoosi Dunya: Colonel Faridi

 Ahmed Kamal Faridi has aristocratic lineage and is the son of a Nawab (a lord from sub-continent "during British Empire on Pakistan and India").
 A man of principles, Faridi believes in a rigorously disciplined life, controlled emotions, and objectivity.
 His abstinence from inebriation, carnal lusts, and uncontrolled desires illustrates his sound character.
 The opposite sex leaves a little rather no effect on him; emotionally he appears unmoved.
 Because of his impassive and subdued emotional nature, Sajid Hameed dubs him as "Father Hardstone".
 It does not mean that he is dispassionate, deep inside he is of a sensitive nature.

-He is a highly educated man.
-Despite his incredible riches (that include large estate with farms and factories etc.) his obsession towards solving riddles and having a crime-free society makes him work at the investigation bureau as a mere inspector.
-Due to his remarkable services to the nation, he, nevertheless, is conferred upon the title of honorary colonel later in life.
-He can supersede the highest authorities, due to a blanket presidential authorisation, in matters of national interest.
+Faridi is a highly educated man.
+Despite his vast riches, his obsession towards solving riddles and creating a crime-free society compels him to work at the investigation bureau as a mere inspector.
+Due to his remarkable services to the nation, he is conferred upon the title of honorary colonel later in life.
+Due to a blanket presidential authorization, he can supersede the highest authorities in matters of national interest.
 He also leads a secret crime fighting network (called the Black Force), whose existence is referred to as a secret between him and the country's president.
 The Force has global associates who help the duo on their international assignments.

-Like his versatile nature, Faridi has acquired some peculiar hobbies.
-His interests include reading, and domesticating dogs and snakes.
-Science, specifically chemistry, appeals him so much that he owns a state-of-the-art laboratory at home.
-He also knows several local and foreign languages, and is an excellent make-up artist, who has taken this art to the highest levels with his own inventions.
-Freedi can take no chance to put Hameed's life in danger, so he tries to keep an eye on him every time, and he can go rebillious if anything happens to Hameed.
-Freedi is approximately 30 years old and has cool looks, and women run after him but he hates even the scent of them.
+In addition to his varied skills, Faridi has several distinct interests.
+These include reading, and keeping dogs and snakes.
+He has a strong interest in science, particularly chemistry, and maintains a well-equipped laboratory at his home.
+Faridi is reported to speak several local and foreign languages.
+He is also described as a skilled makeup artist who has developed his own techniques within the field.
+He is closely protective of Hameed and monitors his safety consistently.
+He reacts strongly if Hameed is placed in danger.
+Faridi is approximately 30 years old and is described as having a neat appearance.
+Despite reported attention from women, he is characterized as having no romantic interest in them.